material-motion/material-motion/CONTRIBUTING.md

 1. Propose the change as a patch.

 If no consensus by the core team is reachable then the terminology will not be changed.

-## Style guide

-**Capitalization**: We capitalize the following terms whenever we refer to them:

-- Executor
-- Director
-- Plan
-- Runtime

-Example: A Runtime creates Executors.